What Is Modern Physics?

 This directly contradicted the principles of conservation of energy.
 That is where physicists started to believe that a new model for the explanation of black bodies should be discovered.

-On the other hand, Max Planck was having a different perspective towards the electromagnetic radiations.
+On the other hand, Max Planck was having a different perspective on electromagnetic radiations.
 He was developing a formula of his own for the explanation of black body radiation.
 In 1900, Planck made some strange assumptions.
 He proposed that,

 the electromagnetic radiation can only be emitted or absorbed in discrete packets known as quanta